Search by category, archive or keyword

 - Primary Prevention – This prevention method is executed before any negative behaviors or substance use has started.
 When doing an intervention on an adult substance user with children, you are also delivering primary prevention efforts.

 - Secondary Prevention – When drug or alcohol use with negative behaviors has already started, it is believed there is still an opportunity to stop the substance use and negative behaviors.
-Since most people do not do an intervention until the situation is very bad, an intervention on a substance user can be an effective prevention strategy for the children of the substance user who is already acting out or exploring and experimenting with drug or alcohol use.
+Since most people do not do an intervention until the situation is very bad, an intervention for a substance user can be an effective prevention strategy for the children of the substance user who is already acting out or exploring and experimenting with drug or alcohol use.

 - Tertiary Prevention – Unfortunately, this is when all of our calls typically come in; alcohol and drug use is in full swing, and the efforts are directed at reducing future harm to the substance user and their family.